tahshinshahriar/Financial-Institution-Application-Simulator/README.md

+##Financial Insitution Application Simulator
-Welcome to the Mobile Banking App, a secure and convenient way to manage your finances on the go.
+Welcome to the  App, a secure and convenient way to manage your finances on the go.
 This readme provides an overview of the app's features, installation instructions, and usage guidelines.

 Features